In this section you will find information about the European patent.

 When the preliminary analysis has been done carefully and, as always advised, with the help of an expert consultant in the field, the filing of the application can be done.

-Also technical drawings will have to be prepared in such a way as to show well which the inventive solution that wants to be protected is.
+Technical drawings also will have to be prepared in such a way as to show well which the inventive solution that wants to be protected is.
 Therefore, it is unadvisable to attach too much detailed constructive drawings with measures and irrelevant particulars.

-In order to proceed with the filing, administrative fees and official fees will have to be paid, which vary on the basis of the type of patent.
+In order to proceed with the filing, the filing fee and the search fee, which vary depending on the length of the text and the number of claims, have to be paid.
 To know the official fees in force at the moment of the filing of the application, it is advisable to consult the Italian Patent and Trademark Office website.

-To prepare the patent application well is as fundamental as to analyse well the invention before filing it, since on the basis of these preliminary choices the possibility of defending the patent in case of infringement is higher or lower.
+Preparing a good patent application is as fundamental as a good analysis of the invention before filing it since on the basis of these preliminary choices depend the possibility of defending the patent in case of counterfeiting.

 Once the patent application has been filed, an application number and a filing date are obtained, and from that moment the examination of the file initiates.

-If the examiner considers that the patent can be accepted he issues a favorable written opinion (c.d.
-Intention to grant) and forwards it to the applicant, who will have to pay the grant fee and file the text of the claims in the other two official languages within 4 months.
+If the examiner considers the patent acceptable s/he issues a favorable written opinion (the so-called Intention to grant) and forwards it to the applicant, who will have to pay the grant fee and file the text of the claims in the other two official languages within 4 months.